The Scream (album): Recording, music and lyrics

+Siouxsie wanted the Banshees' music to be "cinematic"; Bernard Herrmann's score to Alfred Hitchcock's Psycho inspired the music of "Suburban Relapse", where the guitars echo the knife-screeching violins of the famous shower scene.
+The group didn't want a guitar to sound like a guitar.
+They wanted "their music to be exciting, with a sense of fear, of uneasiness to it".
+The soundtrack of The Omen also inspired them.

+McKay co-wrote most of the songs.
+Only "Carcass" dated from the band's time with Peter Fenton, their guitarist from January to July 1977.

 J. G. Ballard and William S. Burroughs provided the reference points for the lyrics of The Scream.
 In a track such as "Suburban Relapse", the band wrote about suburbia, where they were born and raised.
 Severin emphasized: "That's why J.G.
 Ballard resonated so much with us, because all his near-future tales were set in this bizarre suburban wasteland.
 Suburbia is a place where you can imagine any kind of possibility, because there's space, not urban clutter".